-The School of Risk & Actuarial Studies, UNSW Australia Business School offers an undergraduate Bachelor of Actuarial Studies as well as a Masters of Actuarial Studies.
+The School of Risk & Actuarial Studies, UNSW Business School offers an undergraduate Bachelor of Actuarial Studies as well as a Masters of Actuarial Studies.
 The undergraduate degree can choose to major in actuarial studies, actuarial risk management, or quantitative data science, and the degree can also be combined with other commerce and business disciplines and also with some science disciplines, including mathematics and statistics.
 These program options provide a highly valued and broad based education as well as exemptions from the actuarial profession examinations.

-The Master of Actuarial Studies, and extension, covers the professional actuarial courses up to Associate Actuary level and is designed for graduates from with a string mathematics or quantitative finance background.
+The Master of Actuarial Studies, and extension, covers the professional actuarial courses up to Associate Actuary level and is designed for graduates with a string mathematics or quantitative finance background.
 It also provides the Part II and more advanced Risk Management courses covering the CERA syllabus for actuarial graduates.
 Both are available for full and part time students.

 The School also offers courses in Superannuation in both actuarial and economics programs.

 Are you interested in applying your mathematics and statistics skills in a rewarding business career?
 By undertaking actuarial studies, you'll draw on your problem solving, reasoning and well-rounded business skills to manage risk.

 - Models used to quantify and manage risks including financial and insurance risks

 - Modern analytics methods including various statistical and machine learning techniques as well as their business and actuarial applications